mui/material-ui/docs/data/material/experimental-api/css-theme-variables/overview.md

 });
 ```

-**Theme CSS variables**: Light and dark colors are consolidated into a theme.
+**CSS theme variables**: Light and dark colors are consolidated into a theme.

 ```js
 // the new API